 Third Annual 'Hockey Day SoCal' to Take Place Saturday, February 1

-December 31, 2019 - American Hockey League (AHL) - San Diego Gulls News Release
+December 31, 2019 - American Hockey League (AHL) - Ontario Reign News Release

 Community activations, including clinics, tournaments, fan fests and more will be announced closer to February 1.